Blue Beetle (Jaime Reyes): Graduation Day

-In the Blue Beetle: Graduation Day miniseries, Jamie is still continuing his superhero duties as Blue Beetle while also finally graduating from High School.
-However, during the ceremony, he gets a transmission from the scarab indicating that the Reach are planning something.
-Afterwards, following a party to celebrate Jaime graduating, Superman and Jaime share a heart to heart about Jamie's unsureness for his future and what he wants for himself.
+In the Blue Beetle: Graduation Day miniseries, Jamie is still continuing his superhero duties as Blue Beetle while also finally graduating from high school.
+During the ceremony, he gets a transmission from the scarab indicating that the Reach are planning something.
+Afterwards, following a party to celebrate Jaime graduating, Superman and Jaime share a heart to heart about Jamie's uncertainty for his future and what he wants for himself.
 Superman then informs Jaime that, until they get a better understanding of the Reach broadcast, Jamie is "grounded" from being Blue Beetle and should spend time with his family.
-Jaime then find out from his parents that, because he's not attending college, he'll be heading to Palmera City to work at the family diner for the summer.
-Then, Paco shows everyone video of a mysterious Yellow Beetle arriving in Sensuntepeque, El Savador.
+Jaime then find out from his parents that, because he is not attending college, he will be heading to Palmera City to work at the family diner for the summer.
+Then, Paco shows everyone a video of a mysterious Yellow Beetle arriving in Sensuntepeque.

 Powers and abilities

-The Blue Beetle scarab is grafted onto Jaime Reyes's spine and can manifest a number of powers of its own volition, an act usually accompanied by blue energy emitted by the scarab's "antennae."
-Over the course of the first year of his ongoing series, Jaime had little, if any, control over those powers, but slowly asserts himself.
+The Blue Beetle scarab is grafted onto Jaime Reyes's spine and can manifest a number of powers of its own volition, an act usually accompanied by blue energy emitted by the scarab's "antennae".
+Over the course of the first year of his ongoing series, Jaime had little control over those powers, but slowly asserts himself.
 When Jaime is in danger, the scarab activates, crawling out on to Jaime's back and generating a high-tech suit of powered armor around his body.
 The armor is resilient enough that it can protect him against re-entry from Earth's orbit.
-When the danger passes, the scarab deactivates, dissolving the costume and retracting back onto Jaime's spine, causing intense pain.

 When in use, the suit can reconfigure itself to produce a wide array of armaments.
-Common functions include an energy cannon, a sword and shield, a grappling hook, a device resembling a communications satellite, and a set of foot-long powered blades that can shear through tree trunks.
+Common functions include an energy cannon, a sword and shield, a grappling hook, a device resembling a communications satellite, and a set of foot-long powered blades.
 In addition, the suit can produce a set of wings for flight that can also act as shields.
-Jaime alludes to weapons that may be powerful enough to harm even the Spectre, one of DC's most powerful characters, claiming that some of the weapons are of mass-destruction caliber, but refuses to use lethal force.
 The suit can adapt to different situations, including producing energy discharges from the hands that can neutralize magic, discharging Kryptonite radiation and tuning "vibrational frequencies" of extra-dimensional objects to make them visible.
-The suit can create armaments of different composition and style.
-The wings, for example, were initially composed of the same blue opaque armor as the rest of the suit, but beginning with Blue Beetle vol. 7 #12 (April 2007), began manifesting themselves in the form of a colorless, translucent material.